alexisg/EMUlaunch/README.md

 Disclaimer
 ----------

-The EMUlaunch source code was originally written as pet project back in 2003 back when I was first starting ActionScript.
-That being said the code suffers from some obvious beginner decisions and limitations found in ActionScript 1 which was then converted into AS2.
-From what I remember the most basic workflow of how EMUlaunch works is this:
+The EMUlaunch source code was originally written as a pet project back in 2003 when I was first starting ActionScript.
+That being said, the code suffers from some obvious beginner decisions and limitations found in ActionScript 1 (which was then converted into AS2).
+The most basic workflow of how EMUlaunch works is this:

 1. User sets the paths for their emulators/roms/screenshots from within the Application.
 2. EMUlaunch creates xml files with these paths and other settings such as screen size and layout choices.